kvnbanunu/1800_202330_BBY09/README.md

     /authentication.js       #
     /authLogin.js            #
     /authSignUp.js           #
-    /leaderboard.js          # script for leaderboard.html
+    /leaderboard.js          # script for leaderboard.html.
+Developed by Kevin.
-    /main.js                 # script for main.html, fetches location from translink API and converts distance to points, rewarded points are written to firebase
+    /main.js                 # script for main.html, fetches location from translink API and converts distance to reward points.
+Developed by Kevin.
     /profile.js              # script for profile.html
     /script.js               # logout script
-    /skeleton.js             # script for insterting navbar and footer to each page /team.js                 # script for team.html, user selects a team from 3 choices ├── styles                   # Folder for styles
+    /skeleton.js             # script for insterting navbar and footer to each page /team.js                 # script for team.html, user selects a team from 3 choices.
+Developed by Kevin.
+├── styles                   # Folder for styles
     /aboutus.css             # css for aboutus.html
     /bigContent.css          # snaps footer to bottom of the page